martinsaf/windows-threat-hunting/evtx-analysis/hunting-metasploit/analysis.md

 ## ✅ Conclusion
 This activity shows typical Metasploit behavior involving a reverse shell payload connecting back on port 4444.
 The executable path, port usage, and timing all point to a likely post-exploitation action.
 Follow-up investigation and response are recommended.

 ---

+### 📝 Follow-up investigation
+Having identified the suspicious network activity, the next logical step is to pivot to process creation events (Event ID 1) to trace the execution chain and gather binary metadata.

+---